Dr Jonathan Hicks

 - Hicks JE.
 Another Case of “le Cas Satie”.
 Ars Lyrica 2017, 23(1), 86-92.

 - Hicks Jonathan.
 Cockney Masquerades: Tom and Jerry and Don Giovanni in 1820s London.
 In: Aspden, Suzanne, ed.
-Operatic Geographies.
-Chicago: University of Chicago Press, 2017.
+Operatic Geographies: The Place of Opera and the Opera House.
+Chicago: University of Chicago Press, 2018.
 In Press.

 - Hicks J. Erik Satie and the Subject(s) of Mobility.
 In: Attfield, Nicholas; Winters, Ben, ed.
 Music, Modern Culture, and the Critical Ear.
 London, UK: Routledge, 2018.